 If you wish to live away from the university campus, you may choose private rentals such as a shared house or flat.
-Alternatively, you could opt for a self-contained studio or a one-bedroom apartment available in our Mansion Point property in Manchester.
+Alternatively, you could opt for a self-contained studio or a one-bedroom apartment available in our Mansion Tyne property in Newcastle.

 If you choose to live at home with your family, you may not get the same student experience or sense of freedom you would if you choose to live independently.
 However, this could be the most affordable option for you if your lectures or seminars are mostly delivered virtually and don’t require you to attend campus every day.

 As a postgraduate student, you can choose to live alone or with other people.
 You can live in a shared house or flat with other students, either on or off-campus.
 However, with this accommodation option, be aware of the different social, personal and academic priorities of your fellow residents —especially if you are mixing with postgraduates and undergraduates.